The Ultimate Guide to Finding Your Perfect Travel Backpack.

 Sometimes, personal preference comes into play.
 Eric likes the lid on his backpack to cover and secure the entry into the main compartment of the bag.
 However, sometimes he overfills the top lid pocket and it makes the overall length of the bag a little too long.
 This is only because Eric keeps city maps and will not throw them away.
 Souvenirs, right?
 To each their own.

-Top Backpacks for Travelling Europe
+List of the Top Backpacks for Travelling Europe

 The original.
 The legend.
 The undisputed carry-on backpack winner champion.
 The Farpoint 40 fits as carry-on size luggage for every airline Lisa has ever travelled on.
 The side zipper allows the bag to be opened up completely, meaning you can see all the contents at a glance.
 The lack of bulky straps makes this bag the perfect companion for a weekend trip, a few weeks away, or an extended itinerary of city hopping.
 But don’t worry, the Farpoint has a very sturdy waist strap for added support and comfort.
 This strap can also be neatly zipped away.
 Click here to check out the prices and reviews for the Osprey Farpoint 40.